-□ Other safeguard(s)
+Other safeguard(s)

-Application for 1915(c) HCBS Waiver: Draft NC.015.08.00 - Nov 01, 2024 a.
+a.
 Unduplicated Number of Participants.
 The following table specifies the maximum number of unduplicated participants who are served in each year that the waiver is in effect.
 The state will submit a waiver amendment to CMS to modify the number of participants specified for any year(s), including when a modification is necessary due to legislative appropriation or another reason.
 The number of unduplicated participants specified in this table is basis for the cost-neutrality calculations in Appendix J:

 Table: B-3-a

 Waiver Year Unduplicated Number of Participants

-Year 1 14078
+Year 1 13588

-Year 2 14078
+Year 2 13588

-Year 3 14078
+Year 3 13588

-Year 4 14078
+Year 4 13588

-Year 5 14078
+Year 5 13588

 b.
 Limitation on the Number of Participants Served at Any Point in Time.
 Consistent with the unduplicated number of participants specified in Item B-3-a, the state may limit to a lesser number the number of participants who will be served at any point in time during a waiver year.
-Indicate whether the state limits the number of participants in this way: (select one) :
+Indicate whether the state limits the number of participants in this way: (select one):

-• The state does not limit the number of participants that it serves at any point in time during a waiver year.
+The state does not limit the number of participants that it serves at any point in time during a waiver year.

-• The state limits the number of participants that it serves at any point in time during a waiver year.
+The state limits the number of participants that it serves at any point in time during a waiver year.